too-much-todotxt/spec/The-Todo.txt-Format.md

 h3.
 Rule 3: Contexts and Projects may appear anywhere in the line _after_ priority/prepended date.

 A context is preceded by a single space and an @ sign.
 A project is preceded by a single space and a plus + sign.
 A project or context contains any non-whitespace character.
-A context is preceded by an @ sign.
-A project is preceded by a plus + sign.
+A task may have zero, one, or more than one projects and contexts included in it.

 For example, this task is part of the +Family and +PeaceLoveAndHappiness projects as well as the @iphone and @phone contexts: